rwema3/Bitalarm-App/README.md

 2. Clone the repo
 3. Run `flutter run` (make sure to have an emulator running).

-### Recent changes

-- Way faster load times in portfolio.
-Can be done even faster if the coin values are fetched (or even prefetched) and graph is continuously built after the wallet stream emits a coin object.
-- Portfolio update look and feel

 ###  Developer
 >Bagirishya Rwema Dominique